souravxdev/phitron/Introduction-To-C-Programming/module-1/notes.md

 - What is header file?
     - Pre-written codes
     - Reduce repetitive code and consumption of time
-    - Helps to write complecated code
+    - Helps to write complicated code

 `First C Program`
 ```c